Preheat oven to 350 F. Grease or use parchment paper to line a 9x9-inch baking pan.

 Bake for 20-30 minutes.
 The edges should look done, but the center should still look shiny.
 A toothpick inserted in the center should come out with a few fudgy crumbs.

-To make the mousse, heat marshmallows, chocolate, and milk in a medium saucepan over low heat, stirring constantly until completely smooth.
+To make the mousse, heat marshmallows, chocolate, and milk in a medium saucepan over low heat, stirring constantly until completely melted and smooth.

-In a separate bowl, beat whipping cream to stiff beats.
+In a separate bowl, beat whipping cream to stiff peaks.

 Fold in cooled chocolate mixture.